jayaseelangabriel/xrpmontor/README.md

 ## Quick Start

-This program is periodically calls rippled’s server_info command (JSON-RPC) and records the sequence number of the latest validated ledger along with the current time stamp and record those records in a flat file ( CSV format).
-The HTML page is used for visualizes how frequently the ledger sequence is incremented over using Graphical notation
+This program is periodically calls rippled’s server_info command (JSON-RPC) and records the sequence number of the latest validated ledger along with the current time stamp & records those data in a flat file ( CSV format).
+The HTML **index.html** page is used to visualizes how frequently the ledger sequence is incremented over time using Graphical notation **(Bar & Line charts)**

 ## Dependencies